 - Looks over an active waterhole with game viewing hide

-- Huge herds of elephant & buffalo are common visitors
+- Huge herds of elephant and buffalo are common visitors

 - Surrounded by private concession for bushwalks and game viewing activities

-- Comfortable game-viewing hide near waterhole (accompanied by armed ranger)
+- Comfortable game viewing hide near waterhole (accompanied by an armed ranger)

-- Family owned with emphasis on superb hospitality
+- Family-owned with an emphasis on superb hospitality

 Renovated in 2018, the Hide has only 10 tented chalets under thatch, of which two are luxury units and two others are family units.
-Tom's Little Hide, which sleeps 8 in two family units and is booked out as a unit.
-The Private Hide is an exclusive ‘camp within a camp’ which now has its own swimming pool and deck area.
+Tom's Little Hide, which sleeps eight in two family units, can be booked as a group unit.
+The Private Hide is an exclusive 'camp within a camp' which now has its own swimming pool and deck area.

 All tented suites have views over the waterhole and are en-suite; some have outdoor showers and out-sized baths.
 The tents are mosquito proofed with overhead fans.
 One tent is designed as wheelchair friendly.

 One of The Hide's best-kept secrets is their overnight treehouse.
 It overlooks a waterhole where giraffe and elephants often come down to drink.
 It's like watching your own wildlife show from up high – quietly and safely.
 It's also equipped with all the comforts for a lovely evening under the stars, including a hot shower.